GRP-777/Google_Cloud_Platform-BigQuery-LookerStudio-ETL-Analysis_Viz/README.md

 Using DISTINCT and WHEN clauses, advertiser_name is identified to filter for Democratic and Republican candidates based on keywords and expressions.

 #### Amount spent
-While spend_range_max_usd is not the sole indicator of campaign spending, it provides the closest approximation of the total expenditures.
-Only the highest range is considered after a trim procedure.
+Although spend_range_max_usd isn't a perfect representation of campaign spending, it offers the best approximation of total expenditures.
+We only consider the highest range after trimming the STRING column and casting it to INT64.

 #### Date Filtering
 Ads from Januay 22, 2024, to September 30, 2024 are considered.

 #### Order by Expenditures
-ORDER BY function helps us to be able to see the max spendings on top to have a quick view of estimates.
+The ORDER BY function allows us to sort the data by maximum spending, making it easier to quickly identify the highest-spending advertisers.

 #### Cleaning view schema
      fine-volt-436819-u5.dm1.khdtclean2